 10 things to know before you go on a hot air balloon in Cappadocia, Turkey

 Many people make the long journey to Cappadocia just for the opportunity to feel weightless in a basket and soar high up in the air.
-Here’s what you need to know about hot air ballooning in this incredible region in Turkey!
+Now that we’ve been privileged to experience it, I can see why it is described as a “once-in-a-lifetime” trip – here’s what you need to know about hot air ballooning in this incredible region in Turkey!

 1. The first commercial balloon flight was only three decades ago